 The simple types are shown in Figure 3.
 The graph shows all the types defined by XML Schema version 1.0, and the subset of these types supported by DFDL are shown as shaded.

-Figure 3 DFDL simple types
+Figure 3 DFDL simple types as a subset of XML Schema types

 These types are defined as they are in XML Schema, with exceptions for: